How to Check Android Version on Chromebook

 1. Open the Google Play Store.

-While this method works, it is not always 100% accurate on Chromebooks due to containerization.
-The Settings method is more reliable.
+While this method works, it may not always be 100% accurate on Chromebooks due to containerization.
+The Settings method is generally more reliable.

 Can You Update Android Version on Chromebook?